Chrome OS Alternative(s)

 The other distros I tried and some comments:

-elementary OS: It works quite well with local apps and looks really good.
+elementary OS: It works well with local apps and looks really good.
+Don't forget this was the version around 2021.

-Kubuntu: My goto distro, and I'm am very surprised it works as well as it did.
+Kubuntu: My goto distro, and I'm very surprised version 20.04 worked as well as it did.
+But don't expect to be productive on it, even with local apps.

-Lubuntu: This actually was a really good experience.
-It'd be fine if the buffering on YouTube didn't happen.
+Lubuntu: This was actually a really good experience.
+It performed almost as well as Bunsen Labs.
+It'd be great if the buffering on YouTube didn't happen.

 Where & Why To Next?